ss0g/competitor-agent-tam-nve/.documents/task-plan/task-plan-competitor-research-agent-v1.5-architectural-remediation-20250718-REQ001.md

 ### Phase 2: Quality and Performance (Weeks 7-12)

-- [ ] 4.0 Authentication Architecture Consolidation
+- [ ] 4.0 Complete Authentication Removal
-    - [ ] 4.1 **Remove Hardcoded Credentials** (Effort: Small)
+    - [ ] 4.1 **Remove All User Authentication Infrastructure** (Effort: Medium)
-        - Eliminate hardcoded email/password combinations from codebase
-        - Replace with proper test fixtures and environment variables
-        - Update security scanning to prevent future hardcoded credentials
+        - Remove NextAuth.js and all OAuth provider configurations completely
+        - Remove all authentication database tables (User, Account, Session, etc.)
-        - Document proper authentication testing patterns
+        - Remove all hardcoded credentials and mock authentication patterns
+        - Remove all authentication middleware and route protection
+        - Remove all user-related database schemas and references
-    - [ ] 4.2 **Consolidate to Single Auth Strategy** (Effort: Medium)
+    - [ ] 4.2 **Clean Up All Authentication Dependencies** (Effort: Small)
-        - Standardize on NextAuth.js with environment-based configuration
+        - Remove all authentication-related packages from package.json
+        - Remove all authentication environment variables and configurations
-        - Remove redundant mock authentication patterns
+        - Remove all authentication UI components (SignInForm, auth pages, user profiles)
-        - Implement consistent auth middleware across all API routes
+        - Clean up all authentication imports across entire codebase
-        - Add proper session management with secure cookie handling
+        - Remove all user session management code
-    - [ ] 4.3 **Implement Auth State Management** (Effort: Medium)
+    - [ ] 4.3 **Update System for No-Auth Architecture** (Effort: Medium)
-        - Create centralized auth context for React components
-        - Add proper loading states and error handling for auth flows
-        - Implement automatic token refresh and session validation
+        - Remove all session validation from API routes
-        - Add auth debugging tools for development environment
+        - Remove all user context requirements from database operations
+        - Update all endpoints to work without any authentication
+        - Remove all authentication-related error responses and handling
+        - Remove all user-based data filtering and access controls

 - [ ] 5.0 Error Handling Standardization
     - [ ] 5.1 **Standardize Error Patterns Across Services** (Effort: Medium)